 When you tell someone that you’re going on a trip to Disney World or Disneyland, one of their first questions is usually, “Who are you going with?”
 If your answer happens to be “no one,” frequent reactions include disbelief, confusion, or, worst of all, sympathy because poor little you couldn’t find someone to go to Disney World with you.
-Solo travel isn’t for everyone, but for those of us who like it (or have no other options), it can make for some of the best experiences you’ll ever have.
+Visiting Disney parks solo isn’t for everyone, but for those of us who like it (or have no other options), it can make for some of the best experiences you’ll ever have.

 Have the right attitude

 The biggest, hugest, most important thing is to have the right attitude.
 If you go in expecting to have a blast, there’s a pretty good chance you will.
 If you go in expecting to be miserable the whole time, odds are you will.
 Part of it comes from knowing yourself.
 I’m fairly reserved and can spend whole weekends happily talking to no one but my dog, so taking a trip alone is absolutely fine by me.
 If you’re a chatterbug who prefers constant companionship, you may need to do a little mental preparation for being by yourself for a few days.
 I absolutely look forward to my solo trips – whether Disney or elsewhere – largely because of the next item on this list.

 Do whatever you want